 That said, if natural tenderness is what you’re looking for, you can’t do better than the tenderloin — but only if you cook it to rare or medium-rare.
 When you cook a filet too long, you’re left with a tough, relatively tasteless, overpriced steak.

-When cooking a whole tenderloin (weighing 3 to 4 pounds), sear it on the stove in a roasting pan, using two burners if needed.
-Then, transfer it to a 475-degree Fahrenheit oven and cook it 16 to 20 minutes for rare and 20 to 26 minutes for medium-rare.
+When cooking a whole tenderloin (weighing 3-4 pounds), sear it on the stove in a roasting pan, using two burners if needed.
+Then, transfer it to a 475-degree Fahrenheit oven and cook it 16-20 minutes for rare and 20-26 minutes for medium rare.

 Just as the tenderloin might hold the top spot for overrated cuts of meat, the flank might lead the pack among underrated cuts.
 You commonly find flank steaks in fajita and stir-fry recipes.
 It’s inexpensive, versatile and readily takes to marinades and dry rubs.